 The story is by Mark Burton, who co-wrote the screenplay with Adam F. Goldberg.
 John Schultz was the director.
 I perused their filmographies, looking for any indications that they might share my brother/sister shipping interests, but nothing stuck out.
 (In my experience if you like a narrative trope – like incest – you’ll use it more than once.)
 I thought there was so much potential evidence for intentional romantic/sexual inclinations between the characters of Tom and Bethany that there had to be something in the past work of one of these guys that indicated their interest in such things, but I didn’t see any credits for films or TV shows that I recognized as involving a set of siblings.
 Of course, I didn’t recognize that much of what I saw there, so what I’m saying right now actually has very little meaning.

 And just look at the title: Aliens in the Attic.
 Sound familiar?
 Flowers in the Attic, by V.C.
 Andrews, is probably one of the most famous novels for incest.
-(I don’t really recommend it, by the way, because it’s highly disturbing.
-And the lame movie cut the incest.)
+(Do not miss the Lifetime movie series based on those novels!)

 Coincidence?
 I don’t think so.